hangulu/expandharvard/.ipynb_checkpoints/writeup-checkpoint.md

 ![Rent Changes](images/rent_delta.png "Rent Changes")

-Perhaps even more worrying is that the median income of the two of these cities is converging, meaning that even though the cost of living of these two cities is increasing at different rates, the income of the residents will soon be the same.
-For people with relatively low and stagnant incomes, this makes Cambridge a harder city to live and do business in than Boston, and incentivizes emigration.
+Perhaps even more worrying is that the median income of the two of these cities is converging, meaning that **even though the cost of living of these two cities is increasing at different rates, the income of the residents will soon be the same.** For people with relatively low and stagnant incomes, this makes Cambridge a harder city to live and do business in than Boston, and incentivizes emigration.
+The change in rent, in particular, is important because low income families are likely unable to buy property, and these graphs show that rent is outpacing housing prices in its growth.

 https://plot.ly/~hangulu/74/the-change-in-median-income-of-cambridge-and-boston-residents-since-1990/